Flood Hydrology Improvements Programme

 The Programme Management team includes the Programme Executive - Selena Peters, Programme Manager - Caroline Brannon, Lead Hydrologist - Anita Asadullah, and Communications and Engagement Specialist - Sarah Bazley.

 Each project has a dedicated Project Manager, Lead Hydrologist and Senior User.
-You can find out who they are and read their bio's on each project page.
+You can find out who they are on each project page.

 10 members of the Flood Hydrology Improvements team standing in line for a photo.